ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/tips.html.md

 Functions should ideally be deterministic and referentially transparent.
 Woah — what are these words?
 In English:

 - _Deterministic:_ always produce the same result given the same input.
-- _Referentially transparent:_ if you can replace the usage of a function with a hard-coded value it produces the same behaviour.
+- _Referentially transparent:_ when you can replace the usage of a function with a hard-coded value without changing the behaviour.

 To understand, it might be worth asking what if our functions didn’t have these properties:

 - If we couldn’t *determine* all the inputs that affected how a function worked, it would be hard to understand and debug.
-Think of global variables, or transient state.
+Think of global variables or deeply nested state.
-- If we couldn’t just paste in a hard coded value instead of calling a function, it would make caching and mocking difficult.
+- If we couldn’t just paste in a hard coded value instead of using the result of calling a function, it would make caching and mocking those results difficult.

 ## What is a React component?

-With these concepts down, it’s worth asking what is a React component?
+With these concepts down, it’s worth asking: _what is a React component?_

 **A React component is a deterministic and referentially transparent function that takes in props as input, and produce changes to the DOM as output.**